A Place for All Faiths

 The Jesuit Experience

 Students often ask about the theology component at Georgetown and what it means to attend a Jesuit university.
-Ethan (C’21) reflects on how Georgetown’s Jesuit identity has informed his experience on campus.
+Renato (SFS’24) reflects on his experience at Georgetown and how he lives out the university’s Catholic, Jesuit values every day.

 Service and community engagement are a way of life here.
 Choose among the more than 100 university-sponsored service programs and opportunities and help address some of the most pressing issues facing local, national and international communities.
 From alternative break programs to a class that works to exonerate the wrongfully accused, you’ll join a united community of people for others.

 Building a More Just World

 Georgetown supports new regulation issued by the Department of Homeland Security that strengthens the Deferred Action for Childhood Arrivals program, which has protected more than 800,000 young adults from deportation.

 In celebration of Earth Month, learn how Earth Commons Director Peter P. Marra and Anna Giaquinto (B’21) are developing scalable solutions to address urgent challenges on our planet.

 The Spirit of Georgetown